 Is it possible to calculate the virality of a project?
+What is k-factor?
 Which formulas do you need to use for this?

-Sometimes, when we need to answer a question we are not very competent at, we consult our more experienced in a certain field friend.
+Sometimes, when we need to answer a question we are not very competent at, we ask our more experienced in a certain field friend.

 Friends or colleagues mostly recommend us a service/person/application which helped them in solving a similar issue.
 And then after we follow this advice and receive high-quality service, we will tell our friends about it as well.